Diminished seventh chord: Most common functions

 The most common form of the diminished seventh chord is that rooted on the leading tone – for example, in the key of C, the chord (B–D–F–A♭) – so its other constituents are the scale, scale, and ♭scale (flat submediant) scale degrees.
 These notes occur naturally in the harmonic minor scale.
 But this chord also appears in major keys, especially after the time of J.S.
 Bach, where it is borrowed from the parallel minor.

-The chord possesses a dominant function when rooted on the leading tone (otherwise it doesn't, but can serve other functions - see below), and this is most straightforwardly shown when the root of a dominant seventh chord is omitted.
+The chord possesses a dominant function when rooted on the leading tone (otherwise it does not, but can serve other functions - see below), and this is most straightforwardly shown when the root of a dominant seventh chord is omitted.
 The remaining third, fifth and seventh of that chord form a diminished triad (whose new root is the third of the former chord), to which a diminished seventh can be added.
 Thus, in C (major or minor), a dominant seventh chord consisting of G–B–D–F can be replaced by a diminished seventh chord B–D–F–A♭.

-In jazz harmony, a combination of the original chord with its substitute (with G in the bass and A♭ simultaneously in an upper voice) yields the seven flat-9 chord, which intensifies the dominant function of either a diminished seventh or dominant seventh chord.
+In jazz harmony, a combination of the dominant seventh chord with its substitute diminished seventh (with G in the bass and A♭ simultaneously in an upper voice) yields the seven flat-9 chord, which intensifies the dominant function of either a diminished seventh or dominant seventh chord.
 Other transformations of this kind facilitate a variety of substitutions and modulations: any of the four notes in a diminished seventh chord are raised by a semitone, that raised note is then the flat-seventh of a half-diminished seventh chord.
 Similarly, if any of the four notes in the diminished seventh chord are lowered by a semitone, that lowered note is then the root of a dominant seventh chord.

 Diminished seventh chords may also be rooted on scale degrees other than the leading-tone, either as secondary function chords temporarily borrowed from other keys, or as appoggiatura chords: a chord rooted on the raised second scale degree (D♯–F♯–A–C in the key of C) acts as an appoggiatura to the tonic (C major) chord, and one rooted on the raised sixth scale degree (A♯–C♯–E–G in C major) acts as an appoggiatura to the dominant (G major) chord.
 Such chords however, having no leading tone in relation to the chords to which they resolve, cannot properly have a dominant function.
 They are therefore referred to commonly as non-dominant diminished seventh chords or common tone diminished seventh chords (see below).

 In jazz, the diminished seventh chord is often based on the ♭scale scale degree (the flat mediant) and acts as a passing chord between the mediant triad (or first-inversion tonic triad) and the supertonic triad: in C major, this would be the chord progression E minor – E♭ diminished – D minor.
 The chord, "plays no role in... jazz."
 The passing chord is used widely in Brazilian music such as choro, samba and bossa nova.